Rbr4t/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Simple rock-paper-scissors game written in Javascript
+Simple rock-paper-scissors game written in Javascript for TOP